Resolution of The Linear-Bounded Automata Question: Introduction

-The automata theory, origin from Turing's seminal work \cite{Tur37}, has witnessed two fundamental branches in the recent eight decades; The first of which is the study of notion of computability, see Rogers \cite{Rog67}, dealing with the main topics of what is computable by {\it Turing machine}.
-This kind of study has been extended to different type of automata such as {\it finite automata}, {\it pushdown automata}, {\it linear-bounded automata} and so on which including other important questions related to automata, for example, see Ginsburg \cite{Gin66}, Sipser \cite{Sip13} and Kuroda \cite{Kur64}.
-As observed by Stearns et al. \cite{SHL65}, an important goal of automata theory is a basic understanding of computational process for various classes of problems.
-Hence, along with the development, after more and more questions being answered, the theory of automata has gone beyond the notion of computability and included some measure of the difficulty of the computation and how that difficulty is related to the organization of the machine that performs the computation, which forms the second branch of automata theory, i.e. the complexity theory.
+As already observed by Stearns et al. \cite{SHL65}, an important goal of automata theory is a basic understanding of computational processes for various classes of problems.
+Thus, the theory of automata expanded beyond the notion of computability to include some measure of the difficulty of the computation and how that difficulty is related to the organization of the machine that performs the computation, which formed the second branch of automata theory known as {\it complexity theory}; see e.g., \cite{SHL65}.

-Perhaps, the most basic and fundamental measures of difficulty that appear particularly important are time and space (memory).
-The fundamental measure of time opened the door to the study of the extremely expressive time complexity class $NP$, and the rich theory of $NP$-completeness, see Arora and Barak \cite{AB09}; While the basic measure of space also opened the door to the study of space complexity class $DSPACE[s(n)]$ and $NSPACE[s(n)]$ and the theory of $PSPACE$-completeness \cite{AB09}.
-These notions were important building block in theoretical computer science and complexity theory.
+Perhaps the most basic and fundamental measures of difficulty in {\it complexity theory} that appear particularly important are time and space (memory).
+Clearly, the study of space complexity classes ${\rm DSPACE}[S(n)]$, ${\rm NSPACE}[S(n)]$, and ${\rm coNSPACE}[S(n)]$ was made possible by the basic measure of space, which also enabled the theory of ${\rm PSPACE}$-completeness; see e.g., \cite{GJ79,AB09,Pap94,Sip13}.
+Today, these notions are important building blocks in complexity theory.

-In 1964, Kuroda stated two research challenges in his seminal paper \cite{Kur64}, which subsequently became famously known as the {\it LBA questions}.
-See Hartmanis and Hunt III \cite{HH74} for a discussion of the history and importance of this question.
-The first {\it LBA question} is whether the class of languages accepted by (nondeterministic) linear-bounded automata is equal to the class of languages accepted by deterministic linear-bounded automata.
-The second {\it LBA question} is whether the class of languages accepted by (nondeterministic) linear-bounded automata is closed under complement.
-These two questions can be phrased succinctly in the language of computational complexity theory as:
+As is well-known, nondeterminism is another important notion in {\it complexity theory}.
+The question of whether nondeterminism adds power to a space-bounded Turing machine was apparently first posed by Kuroda \cite{Kur64}, who asked whether deterministic and nondeterministic {\it linear bounded automata} are equivalent.
+Indeed, in the $20$th century $60$s, in his seminal paper \cite{Kur64}, Kuroda, who showed that the class of languages accepted by {\it nondeterministic linear-bounded automata} (i.e., the complexity class ${\rm NSPACE}[n]$) is right the context-sensitive languages, stated two research challenges, which subsequently became famously known as the LBA questions (see e.g., \cite{HH73,HH74} for a discussion of the history and importance of these questions), the first of which is whether the class of languages accepted by nondeterministic linear-bounded automata is equal to the class of languages accepted by deterministic linear-bounded automata, i.e., the following: